When You Know It’s Harmful… But Still Can’t Leave

 Over time, this pattern creates what psychologists call a “trauma bond.”

 A trauma bond forms when emotional pain and emotional relief come from the same person.
 Your nervous system begins to associate that person with both danger and comfort.
-The result is a powerful attachment that can feel almost impossible to untangle.
+The result is a powerful attachment that feels almost impossible to untangle.

 Your mind may know the truth about the relationship.